Almac Diagnostic Services Announces Pioneering Genetic Research

 Study Being Conducted with Massachusetts General Hospital

-Almac Diagnostic Services today announced a major study analyzing colorectal polyp tissue samples using its novel Colorectal Cancer DSA™ microarray.
+Almac Diagnostic Services today announced a major study analysing colorectal polyp tissue samples using its novel Colorectal Cancer DSA™ microarray.
 The DSA™ research tool focuses on the transcriptome of an individual disease, in this case colorectal cancer, and contains significant additional data, relevant to the disease of interest that is not available on other generic microarrays.
 The study will be conducted in collaboration with leading genetic researchers at Massachusetts General Hospital (MGH) (in the US.)

 “Our novel technology has been developed to help researchers reduce discovery timelines, accelerate the validation process and ultimately deliver clinical applications in this disease setting.
 For researchers, our technology provides a comprehensive, long term, stable research platform,” said Paul Harkin, BSc, PhD, Professor of Molecular Oncology at the Center for Cancer Research and Cell Biology, Queen’s University, Belfast and MD and President of Almac Diagnostic Services.